The AI advantage: Experimentation and speed

 The enterprise CDAIO is required to be a "realist," quickly terminating projects that fail to deliver a return.
 Your Data Champion can apply the same rule with far less ceremony.

 This mindset avoids the black-box trap.
 You are not buying technology.
-You are buying a metric lift, and you will hold the tool to that lift.
+You are buying a metric lift, and you will hold the tool to that standard.

 The 90-day experiment loop

-Run this loop for each AI feature you experiment with.
+Run this loop for each AI feature experimentation you undertake.
 Keep the scope tight so you can decide with confidence.

-Choose a core metric that the feature should influence.
+Define the target metric: Choose a core metric that the feature should influence.
 Pick just one.
-Examples: "Customer Acquisition Cost", "Sales Pipeline Velocity", "Churn Rate". - Identify the AI Signal
+Examples: "Customer Acquisition Cost," "Sales Pipeline Velocity," "Churn Rate."

-On day 90, look at the metric panel.
+Decide within the window: On day 90, review the metric panel.
 If the metric did not move in the right direction, end the trial.
 If it moved, graduate the feature and set a bigger target for the next period.

 Create a dashboard in PowerMetrics that shows the hypothesis, the target metric, the AI signal, the control period, and the decision date.
 This becomes your living board for all AI experiments.